NodEm9/myFlix-angular-clients/README.md

 - Fork the project.
 - Create a new branch (git checkout -b feature-branch).
 - Commit your changes (git commit -am 'Add new feature').
 - Push to the branch (git push origin feature-branch).
 - Create a pull request.

+- **Note:** Ensure all commits are squashed before pushing.
+If you need help on how to squash commit refer to this short video with detailed explaination. https://www.youtube.com/watch?v=V5KrD7CmO4o&t=209s
 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.